RoperoIvan/Dialogue-System/docs/index.md

 	int karma;
 };
 ```

 The next class is the nodes that you will have as well as the options, 2 int, your node id and the karma of that NPC dialog.
-And finally the string that would be the line of dialogue of the NPC.
+A string that would be the line of dialogue of the NPC and a vector of DialogOptions.

 ```
 class DialogNode
 {